 'A person who picks mushrooms growing wild on any land, or who picks flowers, fruit or foliage from a plant growing wild on any land, does not (although not in possession of the land) steal what he picks, unless he does it for reward or for sale or other commercial purpose.'

 The Wildlife and Countryside Act 1981 states that it is 'illegal to uproot any wild plant without permission from the landowner or occupier'.
-Uproot is defined as 'to dig up or otherwise remove the plant from the land' on which it is growing.
+Uprooting is defined as 'digging up or otherwise removing the plant from the land' on which it is growing.